 - For men: Five or more drinks in a single occasion.

-Having four or more drinks for women, or five or more drinks for men often result in a higher BAC level.
-This often surpasses the blood alcohol concentration (BAC) of 0.08%โthe legal limit for intoxication in most states.
+Having four or more drinks for women, or five or more drinks for men often results in a higher BAC level.
+This often surpasses the blood alcohol concentration (BAC) of 0.08%—the legal limit for intoxication in most states.
+How long alcohol stays in your system depends on your metabolism, body composition, and how much you drink—but its effects can linger long after your last drink, especially when consumed in large amounts over a short period.

 Why Binge Drinking is Harmful